kaibohu/kaibohu.github.io/_pages/research.md

 <li>Andreas Čap, Jan Slovák, and Vladimír Souček.
 "Bernstein-Gelfand-Gelfand sequences."
 Annals of Mathematics (2001): 97-113.</li>
    <li>Douglas N. Arnold, Richard S. Falk, and Ragnar Winther.
 "Differential complexes and stability of finite element methods II: The elasticity complex."
 Compatible spatial discretizations.
 Springer New York, 2006.</li>
     <li>  Michael Eastwood.
 "A complex from linear elasticity."
 Proceedings of the 19th Winter School" Geometry and Physics".
 Circolo Matematico di Palermo, 2000.</li>
     <li> Vincent Quenneville-Belair.
 "A new approach to finite element simulations of general relativity."
-PhD thesis at University of Minnesota, 2015. </li>
+PhD thesis at the University of Minnesota, 2015. </li>
     <li>Douglas N. Arnold, and Kaibo Hu.
 "Complexes from complexes."
 Foundations of Computational Mathematics 21.6 (2021): 1739-1774. </li>
   <li>  Andreas Čap, and Kaibo Hu.
 "BGG sequences with weak regularity and applications."
 Foundations of Computational Mathematics, 2023.  </li>
   <li> Arash Yavari and Alain Goriely.
 "Riemann–Cartan geometry of nonlinear dislocation mechanics."
 Archive for Rational Mechanics and Analysis 205 (2012): 59-118.</li>